michaelrbarb/Getting_and_Cleaning_Data/README.md

 have been video-recorded to label the data manually.

 The data was filtered to display only the mean and standard deviations of the acceleration measurements for the test and training groups.
-The variable name and definitions are as follows:
+The variable name and definitions are listed in the code book.

+##Code book
 - activity: What the person was doing at the time of acceleration measurement.
-           Activity is one of six choices:
-           WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
+            Activity is one of six choices:WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
 - subject:  The person that was wearing the smartphone at the time of the measurment.
             Each person is labled from 1 to 30.
 - type:     The group that the volunteer was assigned to.
 Test or Train group.
 - variable: The type of acceleration measured:
     - tBodyAcc-mean()-X
     - tBodyAcc-mean()-Y
     - tBodyAcc-mean()-Z